yingc110/yingc110.github.io/_posts/2023-04-20-first-post.md

 ---
 published: false
 ---
-## A New Post
+## A New Start

 Let's focus on the writing itself.
-In this blog, I want try to share my experience instead of solving problems totally offline.
+In this blog, I will try to share my experience instead of solving problems totally offline no matter in work or personal life.
-We should learn in pubic and show our work.